You’re trying to learn Japanese, I’m learning to program on the side.

 That should be enough advice to get you started.

-In this blog post I have linked to other articles which go into more detail with some of the things I write about.
+In this blog post, I’ve linked to other articles which go into more detail with some of the things I wrote about.

 Finally, I want to wish you good luck.
-If you’ve read all of this, that probably means you are dedicated and have the motivation to do well.
+If you’ve read all of this, that probably means you’re dedicated and have the motivation to do well.

 Now, you just have to look forward to getting way ahead of the rest of your class!